Last updated on .

 Looking towards Scuola Grande di San Marco in Venice, Italy

-Looking towards the Scuola Grande di San Marco
+Looking towards Scuola Grande di San Marco

 Campo Santa Marina